-Keep your home in good repair and condition.
+Keep your home in good repair and condition, including internal decoration.

 Allowing SLH, to enter and inspect your home up to twice a year at any reasonable time, and getting any repairs identified done within 1 month of a written notice.